Lectio Divina: Matthew 10:16-23

 one God, for ever and ever.
 Amen.

-• To the community of his disciples, called and gathered together around him and invested with his same authority as collaborators, Jesus entrusts them directives in view of their future mission.
+• To the community of His disciples, called and gathered together around Him and invested with His same authority as collaborators, Jesus entrusts them with directives in view of their future mission.

-• Matthew 10, 16-19: Danger and trust in God.
-Jesus introduces this part of his discourse with two metaphors: sheep in the midst of wolves; prudent as serpents, simple as the doves.
+• Matthew 10:16-19: Danger and trust in God.
+Jesus introduces this part of His discourse with two metaphors: sheep in the midst of wolves; prudent as serpents, simple as doves.
 The first one serves to show the difficult and dangerous context to which the disciples are sent.
-On the one hand, the dangerous situation is made evident in which the disciples sent on mission will find themselves; on the other the expression “I send you” expresses protection.
-Also regarding the astuteness of the serpent and the simplicity of the dove Jesus seems to put together two attitudes: trust in God and prolonged and attentive reflection on the way in which we should relate with others.
+On the one hand, the dangerous situation is made evident; on the other, the expression “I send you” expresses protection.
+Also regarding the astuteness of the serpent and the simplicity of the dove Jesus seems to put together two attitudes: trust in God, and prolonged and attentive reflection on the way in which we should relate with others.

-Jesus, then, following this gives an order that seems, at first sight, filled with mistrust: «beware of men...”, but, in reality, it means to be attentive to possible persecutions, hostility, and denouncement.
-The expression “will deliver you” does not only refer to the accusation in the tribunal but, above all, it has a theological value: the disciples who is following Jesus can experience the same experience of the Master of “being delivered in the hands of man” (17, 22).
-The disciples must be strong and resist in order “to give witness”, The fact of being delivered to the tribunal should become a witness for the Jews and for the Pagans, it is the possibility to be able to draw them to the person and the cause of Jesus and, therefore, to the knowledge of the Gospel.
-This positive implication is important as a result of witnessing: characterized by the credible and fascinating faith.
+Jesus, then, following this, gives an order that seems at first sight filled with mistrust: “Beware of men...”, but, in reality, it means to be attentive to possible persecutions, hostility, and denouncement.
+The expression “will deliver you” does not only refer to the accusation in the tribunal, but above all, it has a theological value: the disciples who are following Jesus can experience the same experience of the Master of “being delivered into the hands of men” (17:22).
+The disciples must be strong and resist in order “to give witness.”
+The fact of being delivered to the tribunal should become a witness for the Jews and for the pagans.
+It bears the possibility of being able to draw them to the person and the cause of Jesus and, therefore, to the knowledge of the Gospel.
+This positive implication is important as a result of witnessing, characterized by credible and fascinating faith.

-• Matthew 10, 20: the divine help.
+• Matthew 10:20: the divine help.
 So that all this may take place in the mission-witness of the disciples it is essential to have the help that comes from God.
-That is to say that we should not trust our own security and resources, but the disciples in critical, dangerous and aggressive situations, for their lives found help and solidarity in God.
-For their mission as disciples is also promised the Spirit of the Father (v.20), he is the one who acts in them when they are committed in their mission of evangelization and of witnessing, the Spirit will speak through them.
+That is to say, we should not trust our own security and resources, but the disciples, in critical, dangerous, and aggressive situations, found help and solidarity in God for their lives.
+The Spirit of the Father is also promised for their mission (v.20).
+He is the one who acts in them when they are committed to their mission of evangelization and of witnessing.
+The Spirit will speak through them.

 4) Personal questions

-• What do these dispositions of Jesus teach us today for understanding the mission of the Christian?
+• What do these pronouncements of Jesus teach us today for understanding the mission of the Christian?

-• Do you know how to trust on divine help when you experience conflicts, persecutions and trials?
+• Do you know how to trust in divine help when you experience conflicts, persecutions and trials?